ZERDICORP/p2p_network/README.md

 ## What is it? :eyes:
 Well, the other day I watched the series **Silicon Valley**, in which a group of enthusiasts developed a compression algorithm.
-But I was attracted not so much by the compression algorithm as by its application, one of which was a decentralized data warehouse.
+But I was attracted not so much by the compression algorithm as by its application, one of which was a decentralized data storage.
 And then I remembered that I had long wanted to create such a network.
 And then...
 That's right, then I started to implement it.

 ***Did I succeed?*** Let's just say I'm not disappointed.